tienvv1234/typescript-completed-guilde/README.md

 - Composition --> Characterized by an 'has a' relationship between two class --> class co 1 instance cua 1 class khac

 favor object composition over class inheritance ( probably the most misunderstood statement ever)

+### Two important rules
+1 In typescript, string can be types
+2 In JS (and therefore TS), all objects keys are string